 Early Origins of the Hearing family

 Important Dates for the Hearing family

 This web page shows only a small excerpt of our Hearing research.
-Another 193 words (14 lines of text) covering the years 1166, 1190, 1450, 1750, 1628, 1704, 1693, 1757, 1747 and 1757 are included under the topic Early Hearing History in all our PDF Extended History products and printed products wherever possible.
+Another 97 words (7 lines of text) covering the years 1166, 1190, 1450, 1750, 1628, 1704, 1693, 1757, 1747 and 1757 are included under the topic Early Hearing History in all our PDF Extended History products and printed products wherever possible.

 Hearing Spelling Variations

 Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Hearing were recorded, including Herring, Herrin, Hering and others.